I was drowning.

-If I took the time to do these eight things before 8 am, my day went smoother.
+If I took the time to do these eight things before 8 am, and these ten things before 10 PM, my day went smoother.
 I’m not going to say every day is perfect, but there was a lot less crazy.

 First Things First: 8 Things to do Before 8 am